-- 1. Create and maintain a therapeutic, developmentally appropriate early child classroom environment for children 6 years and younger that supports all areas of children's development and meets all relevant therapeutic and certification standards - 2.
-Develop children's individual goals in consideration of screening/assessment information, child observations and analysis and information about the home environment/parent-child interactions
+1. Create and maintain a therapeutic, developmentally appropriate early child classroom environment for children aged 3 to 5 years that supports all areas of children's development and meets all relevant Relief Nursery, Office of Childcare and Preschool Promise standards

-- 3. Update children's individual goals regularly, based upon weekly observations and integrate into curriculum planning, adult-child interactions in the classroom and the design of the physical environment - 4.
+- 2. Develop children's individual goals in consideration of screening/assessment information, child observations and analysis and information about the home environment/parent-child interactions - 3.
+Update children's individual goals regularly, based upon weekly observations and integrate into curriculum planning, adult-child interactions in the classroom and the design of the physical environment - 4.
 Plan and adapt curriculum informally daily and formally weekly with teaching assistant to reflect all relevant child goals, information and issues - 5.
 Conduct screening/assessments at appropriate intervals - 6.
 Ensure that all required documentation/paperwork is completed, shared with appropriate individuals and stored according to Relief Nursery policy and professional standards - 7.
 Communicate information about the children's goals and guidance around appropriate child/adult and child/child interactions to all adults participating in the therapeutic classroom in order to ensure consistency around approach and experiences for the children